Rev Fr Christopher Curtis

-Father is the prefect of liturgical chant, as well as the organ department.
 He is also parish priest for the faithful who attend the seminary chapel.

 Fr Stephens attended the SSPX's St Thomas Aquinas College in Tynong, Victoria, Australia.
 After graduation, he entered Holy Cross Seminary and was ordained on 19 December 2009.